mattpap/masters-thesis/sphinx/src/algorithms.rst

 on different processors.
 Currently we simply maintain a queue of rectangles in order from the smallest to the largest and refine each one--by--one on a single CPU.

-Previously also we experimented with, so called, global bisection algorithm due to Wilf (see [Wilf1978bisection]_).
+Previously also we experimented with, so called, global bisection algorithm due to Wilf [Wilf1978bisection]_.
 As its name suggests, Wilf's algorithm takes advantage of bisection scheme and operates on rectangles, similarly to Collins--Krandick algorithm, however it uses Sturm sequences to compute the number of roots in a rectangle and thus is very slow, because computing polynomial remainder sequences (in particular Sturm sequences) is slow a computationally